algorandfoundation/specs/dev/ledger.md

  - A string representing the unit name of the asset for display to the user, encoded with msgpack field `un`.
 This field does not uniquely identify an asset; multiple assets can have the same unit name.
-This field may not be be the empty string and its maximum length is 8 bytes.
+The maximum length of this field is 8 bytes.

  - A string representing the name of the asset for display to the user, encoded with msgpack field `an`.
 As above, this does not uniquely identify an asset.
-   This field may not be the empty string and its maximum length is 32 bytes.
+   The maximum length of this field is 32 bytes.

  - A string representing a URL that provides further description of the asset, encoded with msgpack field `au`.
 As above, this does not uniquely identify